-As I shoveled snow the other day in the -2 degree arctic blast hitting a lot of the country right now, this weather got me thinking about the time I was part of an ice rescue involving a dog.
-Here in southwest Missouri, we don’t get a lot of iced-over waterways.
-It might happen once or twice a year—no slike now, for example—or we might go a few years without having any hard freezes that last long enough to freeze the lakes, creeks, and rivers.
+As the temperatures drop and many of us across the U.S. are bracing for another winter of bundling up and shoveling snow in weather that hurts our face, it got me thinking about the time I was part of an ice rescue involving a dog.
+Here in Southwest Missouri, we don’t get a lot of iced-over waterways.
+It might happen once or twice a year, or we might go a few years without having any hard freezes that last long enough to freeze the lakes, creeks, and rivers.

 One year, when we did have such weather, I was on duty at our primary water rescue team fire station on a particularly brutal winter day.
 That particular station always has members of the water rescue team on duty ready to deploy for any kind of water rescue emergency.
 I am currently on the water rescue team, and was on it that day, as well.
 It was probably 2014 or so.